urschrei/MultiMarkdown/README.md

 with the biblatex bibliography engine, the biber biblatex backend, and various biblatex-compatible citation styles, in particular, The Chicago Manual of Style “notes + bibliography” and MLA specifications.
-It is intended exclusively for use with XeLaTeX (though it could easily be adapted).
+It is intended exclusively for use with XeTeX (though it could easily be adapted).
 Its main purpose is to facilitate the production of high-quality PDF output in concert with the powerful citation and bibliography tools offered by biblatex, using either TextMate or Scrivener (though any text editor will work).
 Some other (mostly technical) differences: